mohjaiswal/CardShield/README.md

 ## Description

-CrediSafe is a credit card fraud detection project that uses data analysis to identify potential fraudulent transactions.
-The project consists of three main tasks:
+CrediSafe is an innovative project aimed at detecting credit card fraud through comprehensive data analysis.
+The project encompasses three core tasks:

-1. **Data Modeling:** We create a PostgreSQL database, designing it using an entity-relationship diagram (ERD).
+1. **Data Modeling:** Development of a PostgreSQL database, structured based on an entity-relationship diagram (ERD).

-2. **Data Engineering:** Data from CSV files is imported into the database.
+2. **Data Engineering:** Importation of data from CSV files into the database.

-3. **Data Analysis:** Using SQL queries and PyViz visualizations, we address the CFO's request for identifying potential fraudulent transactions and generating detailed trend data on specific cardholders.
+3. **Data Analysis:** Execution of SQL queries and PyViz visualizations to identify potential fraudulent transactions and to generate detailed trend data for specific cardholders.

 ## Badges